abbreviatedman/redux-freeze-tag/README.md

 const store = createStore(reduxFreeze(reducer));
 ```

-redux-freeze-tag will return an enhanced reducer that immutablizes state.
-No more accidental reducer mutations!
+`reduxFreeze` will return an enhanced reducer that immutablizes state, which you use to create your store and never worry about again.
+No more accidental reducer mutations or crazy immutability APIs!

+### Configuration

 You can configure the internal freeze-tag behavior by passing in an options object as a second argument.
 It's the same options object that regular freeze-tag uses.
 (See the [configuration section of the freeze-tag README][configuration section of the freeze-tag README] for more info on this feature.)